unsol/design/spec.md

 Return the address of the currently executing account.

-1. Load and return the value `eei.id`.
+1. Load and return the value `eei.call.id`.

 ```k
     syntax EEIOp ::= "EEI.getAddress"